Paulina Lake has produced Oregon’s record German brown trout and routinely gives up excellent catches of large kokanee and rainbow trout.

 The lake is open to fishing year-round, but early access to the lake around the time of ice-out, when fishing can be good for the trophies, is typically left for those with the ability and gumption to make a cross-country trek.

-Ronald Lane caught a 28-pound, 5-ounce monster at Paulina Lake in 2002 to claim the state record.
+Ronald Lane caught a 28-pound, 5-ounce monster at Paulina Lake in 2002 to claim the state record, and the lake has produced a fair number of other browns over the 20-pound mark.

 Paulina continues to be one of a handful of Oregon lakes capable of growing a brown trout that could one day eclipse that record.
 (Here’s where you’ll find Oregon’s trophy brown trout lakes.)